danielv7/user-group-api/README.md

 ## Documention of project

-The project will a 5 API endpoints
+The project will have 5 API endpoints:

 - Creating a User
 ```